denkcode/travel-trucks/README.md

 https://github.com/denkcode

-LinkedIn

-_Add your LinkedIn profile_

 ---

+# 🙏 Acknowledgements

+- GoIT
+- TravelTrucks API
+- Next.js
+- TanStack Query
+- Tailwind CSS
+- Swiper

+---

 # 📄 License

-This project was developed as a final project for the **GoIT Fullstack Developer** course.

-It is intended for educational purposes.
+This project was developed as the final project for the **GoIT Fullstack Developer** course and is intended for educational purposes.

----

-## ⭐ If you like this project, don't forget to leave a star on GitHub!